 The Rapid Uptake Products (RUP) programme has been designed to support stronger adoption and spread of proven innovations.
 It identifies and supports products with NICE approval that support the NHS Long Term Plan’s key clinical priorities, but have lower than expected uptake to date.

-The 2020/21 programme builds on the successes of the 2019/20 RUPs programme, with themes selected via an open, staged, selection process.
+The current programme builds on the successes of the 2017/20 ITP programme, with themes selected via an open, staged, selection process.

-The following innovations will be supported through the Rapid Uptake Products (RUP) Programme for 2020/21:
+The following pathways and innovations are being supported through the 2020-2022 Rapid Uptake Products (RUP) Programme:

 Measuring fractional exhaled nitric oxide (FeNO) concentration in asthma: products NIOX VERO and NObreath